jain150/Flicks/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- The refresh wheel wasted some of my time.
+- The refresh wheel took more than I thought it would.

 ## License